nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![Github](images/linkedin.png)

-The Github window opens as follows, displaying the profile with the specified username, or error page in case profile with that username does not exist:
+The GitHub window opens as follows, displaying the profile with the specified username, or error page in case profile with that username does not exist:

 ![GithubProfile](images/github.png)